Inaugural Glass Strengthening Design Competition

 While organizers will provide high-quality samples, pre-existing flaws may occur due to supplier or handling.
 Multiple sheets are provided so teams can inspect and select the best specimen for the final entry.

-Allowed Approaches
+Strengthening Approaches

 -